billie66/tech_doc/ubuntu/tmux.md

 ### Usage

 At first, type `tmux` in command line prompt to lauch tmux, then using the following key combination to control the session.
+More info to check `man tmux`

+  ctrl-b %      split the current pane into two, top and bottom.

   ctrl-b "      split the current pane into two, left and right.

-  ctrl-b %      split the current pane into two, top and bottom.

   ctrl-b x      kill the current pane.